-The difference between Expected Value and Expected Growth is important to bettors looking to maximize their long term edge, a topic I've already flirted with in my KC articles.
-"Expected Value" is simply the average result we would expect from an event if that event were repeated an infinite number of times.
-It can be positive or negative; if a bettor places a $100 wager on one of my games at -110 and a 57% win probability, he may end up with $0 or $191, but his EV is $108.87 (+$8.87), making the bet +EV.
-Conversely, placing a $100 bet on a Roulette game, be it on a specific number, set of numbers, black, red, evens or odds (Roulette wheels have 18 black, 18 red and 2 green numbers, and pay out 36-1 on a single number, 2-1 on black/red/evens/odds, etc.) has an expected value of $94.74, or -$5.26, making the bet -EV.
+The difference between Expected Value and Expected Growth is important to bettors looking to maximize their long term edge, a topic I’ve already flirted with in my KC articles.
+“Expected Value” is simply the average result we would expect from an event if that event were repeated an infinite number of times.
+It can be positive or negative; if a bettor places a $100 wager on a game at -110 odds with a 57% win probability, he may end up with $0 or $190.91, but his EV is $108.82 (+$8.82), making the bet +EV.
+Conversely, placing a $100 bet on a Roulette game, be it on a specific number, set of numbers, black, red, evens or odds (Roulette wheels have 18 black, 18 red and 2 green numbers, and pay out 36-1 on a single number, 2-1 on black/red/evens/odds, etc.) has an expected return of $94.74, or -$5.26, making the bet -EV.

 Generally, you want to take bets that are +EV and avoid bets that are -EV, and you want to size your bets with some sort of Kelly based logic, approximately setting your bankroll for optimal growth.
 Most people assume that’s where the discussion ends, but in fact bankroll growth is more complex than it appears at first glance.
 (Are you sensing a trend here?)
 The reason for this is that winning bettors must always consider their opportunity cost – when a bettor loses a bet, they lose not only the amount they wagered, but also the future expectation of earnings from that money.